Better Bankside is a Business Improvement District. Its job is to make Bankside a thriving place to work, live and

 What is a Business Improvement District?

 The legislation to create Business Improvement Districts here was approved by parliament in September 2004.
-Better Bankside is the UK's third-ever Business Improvement District and the second in central London.
+Better Bankside was one of the first BIDs to be established in the UK.

 Business Improvement Districts are fast becoming a global success story – there are thousands throughout the world, including 1400 in the US and growing numbers in South Africa and Canada.
 BID services must always be additional to those provided by the local authority and others.
 Better Bankside, like many other Business Improvement Districts, has a core programme which includes cleaning, greening and safety.
 See the full list of services available to our members in the 'Our Services' section.